indigos33k3r/CardBot/README.md

 ## Installation
 Note: Install [Git Bash](https://git-scm.com/download/win) and [Node.js](https://nodejs.org/en/) first if you have not already, and make sure Git Bash is set to run in ANY TERMINAL.

-To install, go do [This website](https://card-bot.github.io/downloads/) and click the 3 download links.
-Then, move all 3 download files(they will be `.bat` files) to the folder you want.
-Once they are moved(out of `downloads`) run the `install.bat` file.
+To install, go do [This website](https://card-bot.github.io/downloads/) and click the download link.
+Then, extract the contents into the folder you want.
+Once they are extracted run the `install.bat` file.

 This will create a `CardBot` folder with all of the files inside.
 Then run `cardbot.bat` to run and `update.bat` to update.
 DO NOT MOVE THE FILES INTO THE `CardBot` FOLDER.